 The monitoring of the flow rates, water level and quality of water in rivers flowing into the NNP, specifically Mbagathi and Mokoyiet rivers, is essential for determining the intensity of the threat to the area's conservation, and for assessing the effectiveness of the management actions developed under this objective.
 Although some information is already collected on the flow and pattern of the key rivers flowing into the NNP, this monitoring needs to be expanded to include an analysis of water quality.
-As such, under this management action, water monitoring stations will be established along the two major rivers.
+As such, under this management action, KWS will convene a stakeholders' forum bringing together all agencies and stakeholders to a meeting to discuss threats to rivers flowing into the park and draw an action plan for addressing these threats.
+This action plan will included measures such as, installation of water monitoring stations along the two major rivers.
 These stations will be capable of monitoring water flow and pattern, and the collection and simple analysis of water quality samples.
 The long-term ecological monitoring of these aspects will then continue in line with the specifications in the Ecological Monitoring Plan.
 If significant increases in chemical pollution in these rivers are recorded, potential sources will be identified and the information provided to the relevant water resource management authorities and NEMA for appropriate action.